-Tama Ward started the first story guild in 1998 at Grandview Calvary Baptist Church in East Vancouver where she was a pastor.
-She was interested in finding alternatives to cut-and-paste Sunday School curriculum and piloted the immersive Eastside Story Guild that grew over twenty years from a group of 6 children to an intergenerational community of 50+ participants.
+The first story guild was established in 1998 at Grandview Calvary Baptist Church in East Vancouver where Tama was both a pastor and religious educator.
+Interested in finding alternatives to cut-and-paste Sunday School curriculum, Tama collaborated with her husband, Loren Balisky and friend, Mary Dickau to imagine an immersive, physical theatre experience for kids to engage with Bible stories.
+For the next 18 years Tama piloted the innovative Eastside Story Guild as it grew from half-a dozen mixed-aged kids to an intergenerational community of 50+ participants.
 Curtis Mathewson was the first music director and developed dozens of musical scores to accompany the story telling events.
 And in 2014, Larisse Campbell joined as ESG’s first Artistic Director.
 Since 2017 the Eastside Story Guild has continued under the direction of Jeqn Sneller.

 In 2010, with the help of program director Adriana Zepeda, a new story guild site was launched in the Cuchilla del Tesoro neighbourhood of Mexico City.
 Over four seasons Contando Historias told the biblical stories of King David, Cain and Abel, Creation, and the Resurrection of Jesus.